Jessie Daniel Ames

 Her mother was Laura Maria Leonard, and her father was James Malcolm Daniel.
 Ames was admitted to the Ladies Annex of Southwestern University at 13 and graduated with a Bachelor of Arts in 1902.
 After graduation, she moved with her family to Laredo, Texas.
 Ames followed her mother and sister and converted to Methodism despite her father's objection as a nonbeliever.
 She had joined them in church activities from an early age.
 In 1905, Ames married Roger Post Ames, a surgeon in the United States Army who had worked with Walter Reed in Cuba.

 Roger Ames died in 1914 in Guatemala from blackwater fever.
-Ames had a son and two daughters, the last of whom was born in 1914 after her husband's death.
+She had a son and two daughters, the last of whom was born in 1914 after her husband's death.
 After her father died in 1911, Ames helped her mother run the family's telephone company in Georgetown.
-She also became involved with several Methodist women's groups.
-This led to her initial participation in the women's suffrage and anti-Lynching movements.
+She also became involved with several Methodist women's groups, which led to her initial participation in the women's suffrage and anti-lynching movements.

 Ames served in several other organizations, including the Texas branch of the American Association of University Women, the Texas Committee on Prisons and Prison Labor, and the Texas Federation of Women's Clubs.
 She was an officer of the Joint Legislative Council in Texas, also known as the Petticoat Lobby.
 She was on the Board of Education of the Women's Division of the Methodist Church.
 In 1924, Ames became the director of the Texas Commission on Interracial Cooperation (CIC).